othmanalikhan-islamic/project_aroundtheclock/README.md

 poisoning (e.g. static arp entries for default gateway).
 Most home setups don't fall under this category.
 - For now, the user needs to manually specify their geolocation coordinates in `config.json`.
-This needs to be accurate as an error of .1 degree in longitude or latitiude can cause prayer times to be shifted in some cases by up to 3 minutes.
+The longitude and latitude need to be accurate to 0.1 degree in otherwise it can cause prayer times to be shifted in some cases by up to 3 minutes.
 Note that clocks on mosques follow pre-defined coordinates, and this sometimes varies between clocks too unfortunately (not full standardization).
+For now, `config.json` is configured for coordinates in Saudi Arabia, AlKhobar.

 Authors